maro7tigre/PySignalDecipher/command_system/docs/user_guide.md

 1. **Distinct properties**: Avoid redundant properties
 2. **Use type hints**: Provide type hints for better IDE support
 3. **Avoid circular updates**: Be careful with property observers that modify other properties
+4. **Use proper hierarchy**: Create meaningful parent-child relationships
+5. **Track generations**: Use generation info for optimizing operations

 ### UI Integration